Permanent Collections

 image of a metal sculpture of a horse and a geometric abstract painting in orange, red, blue and violet image of a metal sculpture of a horse and a geometric abstract painting in orange, red, blue and violet

-The Museum’s Permanent Collection represents five millennia of human creativity on every inhabited continent.
-All collection objects are works of fine art or culturally significant archaeological/ethnographic material.
-In addition, the Museum maintains a collection of public sculpture installed throughout the University of Miami’s Coral Gables campus on behalf of its parent institution.
+The Lowe Art Museum’s permanent collection represents five millennia of human creativity on every inhabited continent.
+With 11 collecting departments, all collection objects are works of fine art or culturally significant archaeological/ethnographic material.
+In addition, the museum maintains a collection of public sculptures, installed throughout the University of Miami’s Coral Gables campus, on behalf of its parent institution.

 Art of Africa